GayatriKanodia18/Web-Services-Practicals/Practical 2/README.md

 To create and publish a SOAP web service for arithmetic operations such as addition, subtraction, multiplication and division.

-> **Note:** The uploaded Practical 2 PDF does not explicitly state an Aim; the above aim is derived from the code and SOAP request shown in the practical.

 ---

 ## Files